 So I’m at a real estate agent the other day and I hear this:

 Imagine that this is you, you’ve just moved here from the sticks and your first paycheck is in two months.
-You need an apartment in the city.
+You’re trying to find the cheapest apartment.
 NOW.
 I’m not spamming you.
 This.
 Is.
 Real.

-The reason your new potential living quarters are so cheap is that the property is stigmatised.
+The reason your new potential living quarters are so cheap is that the property is stigmatized.

 The reason your estate agent is reaching Saul Goodman-levels of enthusiasm is because he hasn’t been able to shift it for a year.

 The reason that the kitchen is new is that a dead body was found on the floor of it.

 This is the world of the jiko bukken (事故物件), the black property, or the “psychologically harmful property” (心理的瑕疵[かし]物件).
 As mentioned before, I don’t want this to get grim, so lets keep it super practical.